Tag: orange

 For the caramel

-+ Spread 2 tsp of granulated sugar in the cooking pudding pan and switch on the flame to high.
+1. Spread 2 tsp of granulated sugar in the cooking pudding pan and switch on the flame to high

-+ As the sugar begins to melt in a minute or two, lower the flame to low & it will start to browning towards dark brown.
+2. It will start to brown towards dark brown.
 Switch off the flame at this point.

 caramel, sugar melted, upside down pudding

-1. Blend powdered sugar (I used fine sugar), egg yolks and butter together until creamy using a electric hand mixer.
+1. Combine powdered sugar (I used fine sugar), egg yolks and butter together until creamy using a electric hand mixer.

 Egg yolks, sugar, butter